Schedule of Events

 Length: 40 minutes

-Location: Geology, Math, and Computer Sciences 301
+Location: Geology, Mathematics, and Computer Sciences 301

 Add session to My Planner

-Learn about the Leadership Studies Major and Minor.
+Learn about the leadership studies major and minor.
 The major and minor coordinator will talk with prospective students and their families.

 Majoring in the School of Journalism & Media Studies